gorhack/tsr/README.md

 1. move the .jar in `build/libs` to `pipeline/eb` as `tsr.jar`
 1. `eb deploy tracked-events --label [name of deploy]`

+### Auth
+A dev/testing keycloak environment deployed to EC2 at https://kc.tracked.events.

+### Certificate
+Route 53 for the domain alias mapping.
+Certificate Manager to create the TLS certificate.

+### AWS Initial Setup

+#### Configure ./pipeline/eb/.ebextensions
+Create security group `tsr-eb-sg` with inbound/outbound rules 80 and 443 open.
+Copy the id to `AWS::ElasticLoadBalancingV2::LoadBalancer -> SecurityGroups`.

+Create Certificate in Certificate Manager.
+Copy Arn to `AWS::ElasticLoadBalancingV2::Listener -> Certificates -> CertificateArn`

+#### Using EB CLI
 To initialize app through the CLI, run `eb init -p docker tsr`

 To create EB environment with Postgresql and an Application Load Balancer, run